kevin11hg/Anti-Asian-Hate-Crimes-Proof/README.md

 # Anti-Asian-Hate-Crimes-Proof
 Evidence Data of Disproportionate Crimes Against Asians Underreported, Misreported, Downplayed by Controlled Mainstream Media and their Special Interest Groups.
-Sources like Nextshark are media startups not yet influenced as of currently..
+Sources like Nextshark are closer to media startups not yet influenced as of currently..

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Year</th>